plow-technologies/quickbooks/README.md

 oauthSecret         : ""
 loggingEnabled      : "true"

-You can gather these pieces of information by following the instructions found on QuickBooks web site.
+You can gather these pieces of information by following the instructions found on QuickBooks' Developer web site.

 Logging
 -------